Crispy blue cheese chips

 It's quick enough for a weeknight snack but impressive enough to put out at a party.
 And honestly, once you taste these, you'll never look at store-bought chips the same way again.

-If you're looking for another easy appetizer that always disappears fast, check out my baked brie with honey and almonds for your next gathering.
+If you're looking for another easy appetizer that always disappears fast, check out baked brie with honey and almonds for your next gathering.

-ingredients you'll need
+Ingredients you'll need

 - 2 potatoes, unpeeled